jay2098/jay2098/README.md

 # 🙋‍♂️ About Me :
-Software developer currently working with Flutter:
+Senior Software engineer currently working with Flutter:

-- 🔭 I’m currently working as **Flutter Developer** at Codetrade India Pvt.
-Ltd.
+- 🔭 I’m currently working as **Flutter Developer** at Coditas, Pune.

 - 👯 I’m looking to collaborate on **OpenSource Projects**